 Most of the two-year residency is spent within the pediatric critical care environment (split between a 16-bed medical surgical PICU and a 16-bed cardiovascular surgical critical care PCICU).
 Learners spend time in pediatric anesthesiology and have protected time for research or other scholarly pursuits.
 In addition, many selectives are available to choose from including cardiology, nephrology, VAD/ECMO, echocardiography, diagnostic imaging, transport, palliative care, and NICU.
 There is also a block of elective (call free) time each year that can be taken within or outside of Edmonton.

-Formal education sessions include an academic half day that encompasses lectures, seminars, monthly journal club, monthly city-wide critical care rounds, as well as a host of other subspecialty rounds to which the fellows are invited to attend.
-Simulation is now integrated significantly into our academic curriculum.
+Formal education sessions include an academic half day that encompasses lectures/seminars, monthly journal club, monthly city-wide critical care rounds, as well as a host of other subspecialty rounds to which the fellows are invited to attend.
+Simulation is now integrated significantly into our academic curriculum as well as in situ in the ICU environment.
 Residents are encouraged to complete a minimum of one scholarly project during their training.

 Other resident benefits include funding and protected time to participate in the PALS, ATLS, and ECLS courses which are offered in the first and second year of training.
 Residents also receive funding to travel to one major conference a year.